simransachar/commentAPIcode/README.md

 ### 2. <a name="2"></a>Update Article
 ####
 To update articles - updated article text and ArticleID needs to be send via HTTP POST method.
-<b>Note: </b> It is important to update the API database for article text in order to calculate correct Articl Relevance Score for a comment.
+<b>Note: </b> It is important to update the API database with updated article text in order to calculate correct Article Relevance Score for a comment.

 | Name   | Values and Notes           |
 |:----------|:-------------|